Author

 Footnotes

 1. See The Prosecution Project’s FAQ where they discuss what data is included, excluded, and why.
 For example, their data is likely an undercount of violence because they compile their data only from prosecutions.
-So, if there were a violent incident and the perpetrator were killed onsite, there would be no prosecution and no data point in this set.↩︎
+If there were a violent crime and the perpetrator were killed or died, there would be no prosecution and thus no data point in this set for that crime.↩︎